-Welcome to CLG, I’m Patryce Kinga Bąk, a writer, artist & Certified Holistic Health Consultant.
+Welcome to Clean Living Guide, I’m Patryce Kinga Bąk, Registered Nurse & Certified Holistic Health Coach.

 A diversity of experiences led me to creating CLG, but the thread of desire that continues to drive the soul of this website is simply to share the inspiration and tools that have helped me take control of my own health and to create a life pivoted on wellbeing.